Thai language: Old Thai (Sukhothai) consonant inventory

+Historical Sukhothai pronunciation

 Early Old Thai

 Early Old Thai also apparently had velar fricatives /x ɣ/ as distinct phonemes.
 These were represented by the now-obsolete letters ฃ kho khuat and ฅ kho khon, respectively.
 During the Old Thai period, these sounds merged into the corresponding stops /kʰ ɡ/, and as a result the use of these letters became unstable.